 With the zero being a universal loss, a sections bet is equivalent to the columns bet.
 Therefore, over the course of 1,000 wagers valued at $1 per bet, probability states you are likely to leave the table with $972, or $28 less than what you arrived with.

-There is very little difference, long-term, between the profitability of roulette’s different bets.
+There is very little difference in roulette bets, long-term, between the profitability of roulette’s different bets.
 As dissimilar as a bet with a 50% success rate and one with under 3% may seem, over the course of 1,000 bets, they almost equal out to the same.

 If you’re a real stickler for probability, then bets with higher odds and smaller returns, like red or black, high-low or odd/even, are the way to go.
 Statistically speaking, they have a 0.02% advantage over bets with worse odds and better payouts.